In order to receive the latest updates and other important information, be sure that you join

 Listen

 Some people like to use their own relays for dial commands.
-We implemented a way to turn off the channel-0 listen.

 Clicking this button will disable listening on the public-0 channel.